OUR COMBINED SEWER SYSTEM

 Treated Per Year

 We are making much needed sewer repairs all across San Francisco.
-More than 70% of our sewers are over 100 years old; some date back to the Gold Rush!
+More than 30% of our sewers are 100 years or older; some date back to the Gold Rush!

 What does Sewer Repair Work entail?